piotrniepolak/watchtower2/replit.md

 ## Recent Changes

-### June 13, 2025 - Fixed Pharmaceutical Company Extraction and References Display
+### June 13, 2025 - Fixed Pharmaceutical Company Extraction and Automatic Stock Discovery
 **Major Fixes Completed:**
 - **Eliminated all hardcoded fallback data from pharmaceutical company extraction** ensuring only companies actually mentioned in brief content are displayed
 - **Fixed extraction of companies from reference URLs** by implementing comprehensive URL and citation filtering before content analysis
 - **Enhanced pharmaceutical company pattern matching** with 25+ comprehensive company variations and pharmaceutical context validation
 - **Implemented text-based extraction with contextual quotes** showing exactly why each company was identified in the brief
+- **Added automatic stock discovery and database integration** for pharmaceutical companies mentioned in intelligence briefs
 - **Removed duplicate extraction systems** that were causing false positives and inflated company counts

 **Technical Implementation:**